 We were founded in 1990 as a discount beauty retailer at a time when prestige, mass and salon products were sold through separate distribution channels.
-In 1999, we embarked on a multiyear strategy to understand and embrace what women want in a beauty retailer and transform ULTA into the shopping experience that it is today.
-We pioneered what we believe to be our unique combination of beauty superstore and specialty store attributes.
+In 1999, we embarked on a multi-year strategy to understand and embrace what women want in a beauty retailer and transform ULTA into the shopping experience that it is today.
+We pioneered this unique combination of beauty superstore and specialty store attributes that focuses on all aspects of how women prefer to shop for beauty.
 We believe our strategy provides us with the competitive advantages that have contributed to our strong financial performance.

 We are currently the largest beauty retailer that provides one-stop shopping for prestige, mass and salon products and salon services in the United States.
 We combine the unique elements of a beauty superstore with the distinctive environment and experience of a specialty retailer.
 Key aspects of our beauty superstore strategy include our ability to offer our customers a broad selection of over 21,000 beauty products across the categories of cosmetics, fragrance, haircare, skincare, bath and body products and salon styling tools, as well as salon haircare products.
 We focus on delivering a compelling value proposition to our customers across all of our product categories.
 Our stores are conveniently located in high-traffic, off-mall locations such as power centers and lifestyle centers with other destination retailers.
-As of August 4, 2007, we operated 211 stores across 26 states.
+As of May 31, 2007, we operated 207 stores across 26 states.
 In addition to these fundamental elements of a beauty superstore, we strive to offer an uplifting shopping experience through what we refer to as "The Four E's": Escape, Education, Entertainment and Esthetics.

 Over the past seven years, we believe we have demonstrated our ability to deliver profitable sales and square footage growth.
 From fiscal 1999 to fiscal 2006, we grew our net sales and square footage at a compounded annual growth rate of 20.3% and 16.0%, respectively, while delivering increases in net income at a compounded annual growth rate of 51.6%.
-In addition, we have achieved 30 consecutive quarters of positive comparable sales growth since fiscal 2000.
-In fiscal 2006, we achieved net sales and net income of \$755.1 million and \$22.5 million, respectively
+In addition, we have achieved 29 consecutive quarters of positive comparable sales growth since fiscal 2000.
+In fiscal 2006, we achieved net sales and net income of \$755.1 million; respectively.